alphatwirl/atdict/README.md

 ## License

-- atpbar is licensed under the BSD license.
+- atdict is licensed under the BSD license.

 *****